-The quality of dairy products depends, as mentioned before, on the origin of their raw material, and this depends to a large extent on the management and feeding of herds.
-This is supported by several studies that determine that, when feeding commercial herds with grasses of different types the composition of the milk varies, affecting at the same time the final characteristics of the cheeses (Valdivielso et al., 2016).
+The quality of dairy products depends, as we have already mentioned, on the origin of their raw material, and this depends to a large extent on the management and feeding of the herds.
+This is supported by several studies that determine that, when feeding commercial herds with grasses of different types; the composition of the milk varies, affecting at the same time the final characteristics of the cheeses (Valdivielso et al., 2016).